Take a Hint: Commercial performance

 "Take a Hint" peaked at number eight on the US Billboard Bubbling Under Hot 100 chart in March 2012, lasting two weeks on the chart.
 It further peaked at number one on the US Kid Digital Song Sales chart, number 27 on the US Pop Digital Song Sales chart, and number 60 on the US Digital Song Sales chart.
+The song ranked at number three on the 2012 Kid Digital Song Sales year-end chart.
 In December 2022, "Take a Hint" surpassed 100 million streams on Spotify, Justice's first track and Gillies's second to reach this milestone.

 On January 5, 2022, "Take a Hint" was certified platinum by the Recording Industry Association of America (RIAA) for selling 1,000,000 certified units in the United States.
 It became the first track from Victorious to be certified platinum in the United States and the second song featured on the show to earn an RIAA certification, following "Freak the Freak Out" which was certified gold.
 In 2023, it was certified silver in the United Kingdom by the British Phonographic Industry (BPI) for selling 200,000 certified units.

 Live performances

-To promote the song, Justice performed performed "Take a Hint" lived at the Pacific Amphitheatre in August 2012.
+To promote the song, Justice performed performed "Take a Hint" live at the Pacific Amphitheatre in August 2012.
 She also performed the song live during the 2012 Great Allentown Fair.
 In 2022, fellow Victorious actor Matt Bennett performed the song live with Gillies during some of his DJ concert sets.